STYLE SHEET

 Criteria

-You’re eligible to apply if:
+You’re eligible to apply if you:

-• Your startup is headquartered in Queensland
+• are a business headquartered in Queensland

 The Ignite Ideas Fund typically opens rounds in the second and third quarter of the calendar year.